Newborn Metabolic Screening

 But because some potential problems aren't readily seen, all newborns are tested for certain conditions, including metabolic disorders.

-A metabolic disorder is one that gets in the way of how the body breaks down food or absorbs nutrients.
+A metabolic disorder is one that gets in the way of how the body breaks down food, absorbs nutrients, or handles enzymes.
 Left untreated, some of these disorders could affect a baby's development.
 They can cause organ damage or even death.

 By screening for these disorders at birth, healthcare providers are then able to treat them as soon as possible.
 In many cases, simply finding out that your baby has the condition and making diet or lifestyle changes will allow your child to cope with the metabolic disorder and live a healthy life.